-React Custom Hooks are an incredibly powerful tool when it comes to creating applications with React and Typescript.
-They allow developers to create their own custom functions to be used throughout their application code.
+React Custom Hooks are a relatively new feature that allows React developers to create their own custom functions to be used throughout their application code.
 In this guide, we'll be looking at React Custom Hooks, their advantages, and how to create your own React Custom Hooks with Typescript.
 So, let's get started!

 The idea behind React Custom Hooks is to provide developers with a way to create functions that can easily be shared and used across multiple components in an application.
 This allows developers to create more efficient applications by eliminating the need to write the same code multiple times.